Manifolds with Boundary

 • \(p\) is a boundary point of \(M\) if it lies in the domain of some boundary chart \((U, \varphi)\) with \(\varphi(p) \in \partial \mathbb{H}^n\).

-The set of all boundary points is the boundary of \(M\), denoted \(\partial M\); the set of all interior points is the interior of \(M\), denoted \(\operatorname{Int} M\).
+The set of all boundary points is the boundary of \(M\), denoted \(\partial M\).
+The set of all interior points is the interior of \(M\), denoted \(\operatorname{Int} M\).

 Theorem: Topological Invariance of the Boundary

 Let \(M\) be a topological \(n\)-manifold with boundary.
 No point of \(M\) is simultaneously an interior point and a boundary point.
-Consequently \(\operatorname{Int} M\) and \(\partial M\) are disjoint, and every point of \(M\) belongs to exactly one of them, so that \[ M = \operatorname{Int} M \;\sqcup\; \partial M. \]
+Consequently \(\operatorname{Int} M\) and \(\partial M\) are disjoint, and every point of \(M\) belongs to exactly one of them, so that \[ M = \operatorname{Int} M \sqcup \partial M. \]

 Two Meanings of the Symbol \(\partial\)

-The closed half-space itself illustrates the agreement and the closed unit ball the disagreement.
-Regarded as a manifold with boundary, \(\mathbb{H}^n\) has manifold boundary \(\partial \mathbb{H}^n = \{x^n = 0\}\); regarded as a subset of \(\mathbb{R}^n\), its topological boundary is the same hyperplane, so here the two notions agree.
-The closed unit ball \(\overline{\mathbb{B}}^n \subseteq \mathbb{R}^n\) is a manifold with boundary whose manifold boundary is the unit sphere \(\mathbb{S}^{n-1}\), and its topological boundary as a subset of \(\mathbb{R}^n\) is also \(\mathbb{S}^{n-1}\): the two agree again.
-But the agreement is an accident of the ambient dimension matching the manifold dimension.
-The open interval \((0,1)\), viewed as a \(1\)-manifold, has empty manifold boundary; viewed as a subset of \(\mathbb{R}^2\) along the \(x\)-axis it equals its own topological boundary, all of it.
-The manifold boundary is the notion this page concerns; the symbol \(\partial\) always refers to it here.
+The closed half-space and the closed unit ball illustrate the agreement, and an interval placed in the plane illustrates the disagreement.
+Regarded as a manifold with boundary, \(\mathbb{H}^n\) has manifold boundary \(\partial \mathbb{H}^n = \{x^n = 0\}\).
+Regarded as a subset of \(\mathbb{R}^n\), its topological boundary is the same hyperplane, so here the two notions agree.
+The closed unit ball \(\overline{\mathbb{B}}^n \subseteq \mathbb{R}^n\) is a manifold with boundary whose manifold boundary is the unit sphere \(\mathbb{S}^{n-1}\), and its topological boundary as a subset of \(\mathbb{R}^n\) is also \(\mathbb{S}^{n-1}\).
+The two agree again.
+But the agreement is not automatic.
+It requires the manifold to sit in the ambient space as a closed subset of the same dimension, and either condition can fail.
+The half-open interval \([0,1)\) inside \(\mathbb{R}\) has manifold boundary \(\{0\}\) and topological boundary \(\{0, 1\}\), so a failure of closedness alone already separates the two.
+The open interval \((0,1)\), viewed as a \(1\)-manifold, has empty manifold boundary.
+Viewed as a subset of \(\mathbb{R}^2\) along the \(x\)-axis, it has empty topological interior and closure \([0,1] \times \{0\}\), so every one of its points is a topological boundary point.
+The manifold boundary is the notion this page concerns, and the symbol \(\partial\) always refers to it here.

 Closed and Open Manifolds